CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.2.2 Active Directory.md

 ### 2 7 Unsafe authentication

-So-called "legacy" (ie historical) authentication mechanisms in the area of ​​AD such as LM (LAN Manager) and NTLM (NT LAN Manager) v1 are considered to be insecure today and can easily be bypassed by attackers under certain conditions.
+So-called "legacy" (ie historical) authentication mechanisms in the area of ​​AD such as LM (LAN Manager) and NTLM (NT LAN Manager) v1 are considered insecure today and can easily be bypassed by attackers under certain conditions.
 This allows an attacker to gain and abuse rights without knowing, guessing or otherwise breaking user passwords, thus compromising the domain or parts of it.

 ### 2 8 Enroll AD administrators on low trust systems
 It has to be assumed that malicious code reaches different systems such as normal workstations or servers.
 An attacker who gains access will be looking for other credentials that he can abuse.
 When privileged accounts log on to all kinds of IT systems, the attacker gains a variety of opportunities to grab the credentials and gain additional privileges, especially if the credentials are cached there.

 ### 2 9 Lack of supervision of privileged group membership

 In most institutions, the number of accounts with administrative rights is steadily growing and is rarely or never adjusted.
-This violates the principle of least privilege and leads attackers to have more and more opportunities to gain and abuse additional privileges.
+This violates the principle of least privilege and leads to more and more opportunities for attackers to gain and abuse additional privileges.

 ### 2 10 Too powerful or poorly secured service accounts

 Application software vendors sometimes require DA privileges on service accounts to simplify testing and deploying their products, although significantly fewer rights would be required to operate.
 The additional rights of the service account can be exploited by attackers to move on to the domain.
-Since the credentials of a service running in the context of a service account are held in the LSASS's protected memory, the attacker can extract them there.
+Because the credentials of a service running in the context of a service account are held in LSASS's protected storage, the attacker can extract them there.
 For example, a single low-security service account can compromise the entire domain.

 In particular, this applies if the service account is secured with a weak password.
 For an attacker can easily request a TGS (Ticket Granting Service) ticket when using Kerberos authentication, in which the password of the service account is processed, and the latter offline break brute force.